Sikaritai language: Vowels

 Many other Lakes Plain languages have developed a series of extra high "fricativized" vowels from the loss of a final consonant.
-In Sikaritai the final consonants have been retained; however, extra-high [i] and [u] appear as allophones of /i/ and /u/ before final /g/ and /d/.
+In Sikaritai the final consonants have been retained; however, extra-high [i] and [u] appear as allophones of /i/ and /u/ before final /k/ and /d/.
 Martin postulates that Sikaritai is in the process of developing contrastive fricativized vowels as other Lakes Plain languages have done.

 Tone

 The language has a two-height tone system with H and L tone.
 More than one tonal element can appear on a single syllable.

 Syllables

 The syllable template is (C)(C)V(V)(C).